pakeke-constructor/tools/spacial_partition/README.md

     maybe_collision( fast_obj, slow_obj )
 end
 ```

-Intuitively, it is also important to note that for object interactions,
-the cell size should not be smaller than the maximum object interation distance.
+Also, the cell size should not be smaller than the maximum object interation distance.